ricardoseb/spring-ollama-chat/README.md

 # Spring AI - Analyzes pdf files and images for free and without limits

-This project demonstrates the integration of Spring AI with Ollama, utilizing the Llava model for AI-powered functionalities.
+This project demonstrates the integration of Spring AI with Ollama, utilizing the Llama model for AI-powered functionalities.

 ## Table of Contents
 - [Prerequisites](#prerequisites)